wscherphof/essix/README.md

 [environment variable](https://golang.org/doc/install#testing) to point to it.
 1. The `go get` command relies on a version control system, e.g.
 [GitHub](https://github.com/).
-1. The `essix` command runs on bash, which should be present on Mac or Linux.
+1. The `essix` command runs on `bash`, which should be present on Mac or Linux.
 For Windows, [Git Bash](https://git-for-windows.github.io/) should work.
-1. Deploying Essix apps with the `essix` command, relies on [Docker](https://www.docker.com/products/docker).
+1. Deploying apps with the `essix` command, relies on [Docker](https://www.docker.com/products/docker).
 Docker Machine & VirtualBox are normally included in the Docker installation.